Five things to do this weekend

 ‘Little Women’

-This Kankakee Valley Theatre Association adaptation of the timeless Louisa May Alcott novel will complete the second weekend of a two-week run at the KVTA’s new Black Box Theatre at 1 Stuart Drive in Kankakee.
+This Kankakee Valley Theatre Association adaptation of the timeless Louisa May Alcott novel will debut this weekend at the KVTA’s new Black Box Theatre at 1 Stuart Drive in Kankakee.
 Showtimes this week are 7 p.m.
 Friday and Saturday and 2 p.m.
 Sunday.
+More details are in today’s Life section.

 Chicago Auto Show

-The nation’s largest auto show is nearing the end of its 10-day run at McCormick Place.
-Times are 10 a.m. to 10 p.m. daily through Sunday.
-The show will end at 8 p.m.
-Monday.
+The nation’s largest auto show will start its latest 10-day run at McCormick Place on Saturday.
+Times are 10 a.m. to 10 p.m.
+Saturday and Sunday, and the show will continue daily through Feb.
+18.